JSdotNet/Template/README.md

 This package allows you to setup health checks for the application itself, but also for external dependencies like a database or a message queue.
 To configure this cleanly the health checks are added through the dependencyInjection classes I mentioned earlier.
 That way each project can define it's own health checks.

-Additionaly I created a extension method to map the health endpoint:
+Additionally I created a extension method to map the health endpoint:

 ```csharp
 public static class HealthCheckExtensions